Laura Richards, MA

 The house was on a long, narrow lot, and the houses on either side were too close for comfort.
 It didn’t have a garage or any bells and whistles, but it did have something unique, something that none of the other houses on the street had: a glorious farmer’s porch straight across the front.
 I instantly fell in love.

 We furnished it with a line of rocking chairs and a porch swing.
 The porch had such an inviting quality that everyone who passed by was drawn to come up and rock for a while.
-It provided the chance to meet and get caught up on the goings-on of their lives.
+A chance to meet and get caught up on the goings-ons of their lives.
 My porch essentially introduced me to my neighbors and helped to forge deep bonds that remain today.

 The porch is where I sought refuge on September 11, 2001 and many other times when life didn’t make sense.
 It was often a place of solitude from the rigors of parenthood.
 Its wood posts bear messy pencil lines that lovingly mark the heights of my kids as they’ve grown.